Case Skid Steers Summarized — 2022 Spec Guide

-Next Generation B Series Skid Steers Offer Big Performance with Impressive Breakout Force
+Next Generation B Series Skid Steers Offer Big Breakout Forces

-Manufactured in Wichita, Kan., the Case B Series skid steer loader lineup — SR160B (radial), SR175B (radial), SV185B (vertical), SR210B (radial), SR240B (radial), SR270B (radial), SV280B (vertical) and SV340B (vertical) — features a completely redesigned operator interface, including new left- and right-hand posts (all models) with simple ignition, push-button start, easy throttle control and intuitive switches for all core machine functions.
+Manufactured in Wichita, Kan., Case’s B Series skid steer loader lineup includes the SR160B (radial), SR175B (radial), SV185B (vertical), SR210B (radial), SR240B (radial), SR270B (radial), SV280B (vertical) and SV340B (vertical).
+All models feature a completely redesigned operator interface, including new left- and right-hand posts, simple ignition, push-button start, easy throttle control and intuitive switches for all core machine functions.
 Contractors may choose between standard mechanical, mechanical hand-and-foot and electro-hydraulic controls when specifying a machine.
 An all-new 8-in.
-LCD multi-function display with backup camera comes with all electro-hydraulic models — and it can be added to mechanical configurations for use with the backup camera and operational displays (but without the electro-hydraulic control capabilities).
+LCD multi-function display with backup camera comes with all electro-hydraulic models, and it can be added to mechanical configurations for use with the backup camera and operational displays (but without the electro-hydraulic control capabilities).
 Electro-hydraulic models provide the additional simplicity of switching between ISO and H operating patterns with the simple push of a button.

 The new 8-in.
 LCD multi-function display serves as the command center for the machine.
 It includes the industry’s only backup camera visible in a split screen display with machine data.
 The camera is operational in both forward and reverse and enhances the B Series’ industry-leading visibility with even greater jobsite perspective and awareness.
 It also provides operators with the most fully functioned operator experience ever found in a Case skid steer.